HardLight620/ArksModTool/ArksModTool/Readme.txt

 === Known Bugs
 ==

-- Talking to the Extreme Quest Administrator
-  NPC Pudding to manually obtain your daily
-  Extreme Quest Pass with "Hide Screen
-  Nofications" ticked will cause the game to soft lock.
+- Under certain conditions, viewing specific events with the "Hide Screen Nofications" ticked may cause the game to soft lock.

-- PSO2 appears to have a hard asset limit built into the game.
-If too many assets appear onscreen at once, some parts of ingame models may appear absent.
+- If too many assets appear onscreen at once, some parts of ingame models may appear absent.

 - Color adjustments will only be applied on graphics settings greater than 1.

+- AIS and Rideroid camera distances will be incorrect when custom camera positioning is enabled.

+- Gamepad camera rotation speed does not account for distance when using customized cameras.
+As a result, rotation speed will be slower when zoomed out and faster when zoomed in.

 ==
 === Notes
 ==

-- Usually, the mod tool must be running before launching PSO2.
-In these cases, the mod tool cannot connect to PSO2 while it is already running.

 - If attempting to run the mod tool causes it to throw an error and close,